corylanou/go-meetup/README.md

 - Twitter handle of the company hosting the meetup
 - Twitter handle of the company sponsoring the meetup
 - Twitter hastag `#golang`
-- Photo of the persenter in action!
+- Photo of the presenter in action!

 Example Tweet:
 [https://twitter.com/corylanou/status/691799977094451202](https://twitter.com/corylanou/status/691799977094451202)